AmpereComputing/terraform-oci-ampere-a1/README.md

 * Rendering metadata to pass into the Ampere A1 instance.
 * Launch 1 to 4 Ampere A1 instances with metadata and ssh keys.
 * Output IP information to connect to the instance.

+To get started clone this repository from GitHub locally.

 ## Configuration with terraform.tfvars